Currently reading: UK speeding fines and penalties: what drivers need to know

 A guide to everything you need to know about speeding, from fines to the cameras the police use

-Speeding fines are one of the most common motoring offences in the UK, with millions of fines issued every year.
+Speeding fines are among the most common motoring offences in the UK, with millions in fines issued yearly.

-That’s partly because our roads are becoming more digital, with an increasing number of roadside devices and cameras to check your speed.
-Gone are the days of the local police officer pointing a speed gun.
+But why is the number so much higher now?
+It's partly because our roads are becoming more digital, with an increasing number of roadside devices and cameras that check your speed.

-These days, motorists also have to contend with average speed contraflows littered along newly introduced smart motorways, which use AI-based cameras to catch drivers creeping over the limit.
+These days, motorists also have to contend with average-speed contraflows littered along newly introduced smart motorways, which use AI, or artificial intelligence, cameras to catch drivers creeping over the limit.

-Remember: speeding is an offence and you will be penalised if you get caught.
-You’ll need to pay a fine and will be landed with points that will go onto your licence.
+Speeding is an offence and you will be penalised if you get caught.
+You’ll need to pay a fine and will be given points on your licence.

-But what else should you know about speeding fines?
-We’ve gathered all the information you need to know about speeding, why you should stick to the limit and what consequences await if you’re issued with a ticket.
+So what else should you know about speeding fines?
+We’ve gathered all the important information here, including what consequences await if you’re issued with a ticket.

 What is a speeding fine?